‘Bush potatoes’ from Cow pea plants in Namibia

-How to find bush potatoes?
+How do you find bush potatoes?

 Digging for bush potatoes

-It is also a good experience to feel by hand how temperature and humidity changes within these holes.
-At the surface, the temperature of the sand depends on ambient temperatures, which was in our case 38 degC (abt.
-100 degF), so the first centimeters of sand were searing hot.
+It is also a good experience to feel how temperature and humidity change within these holes by hand.
+At the surface, the temperature of the sand depends on ambient temperatures, which was 38 degrees C (about.
+100 degrees F), so the first centimeters of sand were searing hot.
 By digging down the sand just about 15 cm (6’’) deep, the sand was getting considerably cooler and felt humid.
-At a depth of abt.
-30 cm (abt.
+At a depth of about.
+30 cm (about.
 1 ft), it was relatively cool in the hole, and the sidewalls felt wet.
-This was also the reason why it was possible to dig a straight, vertical hole, which did not cave in.
-It also reminded me on the narrative that Khoi-san people dug people into the sand who were heavily dehydrated.
-This practice makes absolute sense for me now.
+This was also why digging a straight, vertical hole that did not cave in was possible.
+It also reminded me of the narrative that Khoi-san people dug people into the sand who were heavily dehydrated.
+This practice makes absolute sense to me now.

 Eating bush potatoes